-Investors should be aware that the Trusts are not "managed" and as a result, the adverse financial condition of a company will not result in the elimination of its securities from the Portfolio of a Trust except under certain limited circumstances.
+Investors should be aware that the Trusts are not "actively-managed" (i.e., it does not engage in regular portfolio changes on the basis of economic, financial, and/or market analyses as is typical in an actively-managed mutual fund or exchange-traded fund) and as a result, the adverse financial condition of a company will not result in the elimination of its securities from the Portfolio of a Trust except under certain limited circumstances.
 Investors should note in particular that the Securities were selected on the basis of the criteria set forth under a Trust's Investment Summary-Investment Concept and Selection Process and that each such Trust will generally continue to purchase or hold Securities originally selected through these criteria even though a Security may no longer meet all of the selection criteria.
 A number of the Securities in a Trust may also be owned by other clients of the Sponsor.
 However, because these clients may have differing investment objectives, the Sponsor and/or its affiliates may sell or recommend selling certain Securities from those accounts in instances where a sale by a Trust would be impermissible, such as to maximize return by taking advantage of market fluctuations.
 See Administration of the Trusts-Trust Supervision.
 This may have an adverse effect on the prices of the Securities.
-In the event a public tender offer is made for a Security or a merger or acquisition is announced affecting a

-Security, the Sponsor shall instruct the Trustee to accept or reject such offer or take any other action with respect thereto as the Sponsor deems proper.
+In the event a public tender offer is made for a Security or a merger or acquisition is announced affecting a Security, the Sponsor shall instruct the Trustee to accept or reject such offer or take any other action with respect thereto as the Sponsor deems proper.